EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ___

-[//]: # ( @subsection menu_y504 Yosemitech Y504 Dissolved Oxygen Sensor )
+[//]: # ( @subsection menu_yosemitech_sensors Yosemitech RS485/Modbus Environmental Sensors )
-### Yosemitech Y504 Dissolved Oxygen Sensor
+### Yosemitech RS485/Modbus Environmental Sensors

-This is the code for the Yosemitech Y504 dissolved oxygen sensor.
+The next several sections are for Yosemitech brand sensors.
+The sensor class constructors for each are nearly identical, except for the class name.
 The sensor constructor requires as input: the sensor modbus address,  a stream instance for data (ie, `Serial`), and one or two power pins.
 The Arduino pin controlling the receive and data enable on your RS485-to-TTL adapter and the number of readings to average are optional.
 (Use -1 for the second power pin and -1 for the enable pin if these don't apply and you want to average more than one reading.)
-Yosemitech strongly recommends averaging 10 readings for each measurement.
+For most of the sensors, Yosemitech strongly recommends averaging multiple (in most cases 10) readings for each measurement.
 Please see the section "[Notes on Arduino Streams and Software Serial](https://github.com/EnviroDIY/ModularSensors/wiki/Arduino-Streams)" for more information about what streams can be used along with this library.

+@see @ref yosemitech_group

+[//]: # ( @subsubsection menu_y504 Yosemitech Y504 Dissolved Oxygen Sensor )
+#### Yosemitech Y504 Dissolved Oxygen Sensor

 @see @ref y504_group